 For ten or so minutes, a huge group of us jumped around the center of the field chanting.
 “EPF!
 EPF!
 EPF!”
 “Olé, olé, olé, olé, olé, olé!”
 “Any Girl!
 Anywhere!”
 We sang “We Are The Champions!”
 I retrieved a much-needed bottle of water and a medal.
 “We Have Made History * On A Fait L’Histoire!” it proclaims.
 We circled up, and the directors of Equal Playing Field said a few words about how important this event was, how we all aim to ensure that every girl and woman around the world can play the sport she loves, and how we can all head back to our own communities and continue building opportunities for women and girls in sports.

 The previous record for the largest 5 a-side game was set in 2012 by Petts Wood FC.
 They had 676 players.
 After 69 hours of continuous play, Equal Playing Field’s world record attempt checks in at 807 players, and a final score of 400-369 in favor of the Red Team, pending official results.
 We now await approval by Guinness World Records, likely to come in the next few months.
+UPDATE: It’s now officially official!
+On February 21, 2020, Equal Playing Field announced that Guinness confirmed that we set the Guinness World Record for the most players to appear in a five-a-side football match.
+822 Players.
+69 hours.
+Final Score: Red 400 – Blue 371.

 The world record game included players of all ages.
 There were teams of football journalists, members of the British Parliament, and even legends of the game, including Sandrine Dusang.
 Just for good measure, Equal Playing Field also separately broke the world record for most nationalities in a single 11 a-side game, with over 50 countries represented.
 And in between breaking world records, Equal Playing Field also hosted numerous workshops for football fans, coaches, players, and referees, and put together an Equality Summit aimed at tackling the toughest issues in the game today.